 How long does Utah EMT training take?

-One should figure on investing at least two to six months in class to become an EMT.
+One should figure on investing at least two to six months in class to become an EMT in the state of Utah.

 Step 3: Hold a current CPR-BLS certificate for “Healthcare Provider” or equivalent